What’s in a Confidential Information Memorandum (CIM)?

 On the other hand, you might look at this document and interpret it completely differently.

-The numbers don’t seem spectacular for a standalone investment, but this company could represent an excellent “roll-up” opportunity because there are tons of smaller companies offering similar utility services in different regions (see “Pursue Additional Add-on Acquisitions” on page 14).
+The numbers don’t seem spectacular for a standalone investment, but this company could represent an excellent “roll-up” opportunity because there are tons of smaller companies offering similar utility services in different regions (see “Pursue Additional Add-on Acquisitions” on page 14) (for more, see our tutorial to bolt-on acquisitions).

 So if your firm focuses on roll-ups, then perhaps this deal would look more compelling.

-And then you would read the rest of the CIM, including the sections on the industry, competitors, management team, and more.
+And then you would read the rest of the confidential information memorandum, including the sections on the industry, competitors, management team, and more.

 You would also do a lot of research on how many smaller competitors could be acquired, and how much it would cost to do so.

-These examples should give you a flavor of what to expect when you write CIMs in investment banking, or when you read and interpret CIMs in private equity.
+These examples should give you a flavor of what to expect when you write a confidential information memorandum in investment banking, or when you read and interpret CIMs in private equity.

 I’m not going to say, “Now write a 100-page CIM for practice!” because I don’t think such an exercise is helpful – at least, not unless you want to practice the Ctrl + C and Ctrl + V commands.